PBSA/Technical-Documents/technology/sidechain-operator-nodes-sons/running-a-son-node/manual-install.md

 [Requirements](requirements.md)

 [^node-types]: ***Node Types:***
 There are many types of nodes in the Peerplays ecosystem.
-(Witness, SON, Seed, and API)
+(Witness, SON, Seed, API, Full, BOS...)
+All Peerplays nodes, no matter which type, are running the witness_node program.
+The difference is mostly in how the program is configured.
+Different configuration settings will allow the node to offer different services.
+For example, Witness nodes produce blocks, SONs facilitate sidechain transfers, Full nodes store the entire transaction history of the chain, etc.

 [^vim]: ***VIM Editor:***
 VIM is a text editing program available in Ubuntu 18.04.